Signed in as:

-The City of Asbury Park negligently failed to supervise Mr Jordan and are liable for Ordinances 2616 and 2667 under the Monell Doctrine for creating and later failing to amend or repeal these policies to reflect the Court's ruling and Order.
+The City of Asbury Park negligently failed to supervise Mr Jordan and are liable for Ordinances 2616 and 2667 under the Monell Doctrine for creating and later failing to amend or repeal these policies to reflect the Court's Ruling and Order.
 There was no change until 2007 as records confirm.

 In a PRECEDENTIAL DECISION, the Superior Court, Appellate Division, in Catena v.
 Raytheon Company, et al.,(August 18, 2016), held that the Discovery Rule applied to Common Law Fraud Claims as well as fraud claims under New Jersey's Consumer Fraud Act (CFA) and was held 17 years later.